BOND REPORT: Treasury Yields Edge Higher As Investors Focus On Jobs Data

 ADVERTISEMENT

-Attention on Thursday shifted to the labor market as investors digested private-sector employment data from payroll services firm ADP and awaited data on weekly jobless claims, with yields extending their rise after a robust reading from ADP.
-The main event, however, is likely to be the December jobs report due Friday.
+Attention on Thursday shifted to the labor market as investors digested private-sector employment data from payroll-services firm ADP and awaited data on weekly jobless claims, with yields extending their rise after a robust reading from ADP.
+The main event, however, is likely to be the December jobs report in less than 24 hours.

 What are analysts saying?